 Canva is an online graphic design tool that makes creating a media kit simple and easy.
-While Canva has general media kit templates you can use, my 2023 Podcast Planner includes a podcast media kit we’ve designed with 10+ proven items podcasters should include.
+While Canva has general media kit templates you can use, our podcast media kit includes 10+ proven items podcasters should include.

 2. Average downloads per episode

 While most podcasters include their total podcast downloads in their media kit (continue to do this), what brands care about is the average downloads.

 Let’s say a brand wants to sponsor (2) episodes of your podcast.
 To get a realistic sense of how many people may potentially listen to the ad placement, multiplying your average downloads by (2) will paint a realistic picture of your actual reach.

 Here’s how to find your average downloads per episode.

 Log into your podcast hosting platform to calculate your average downloads per episode; I use Libsyn.
 Use the promo code “WOC” to get the first 3 months of podcast hosting for free.

 Divide the total number of downloads your podcast has ever received by the total number of episodes to get your average downloads per episode.

 For example, with 100 episodes, you have gained 100,000 podcast downloads.
 The average episode gets 1,000 downloads.